V/H/S/Halloween: "Fun Size"

 Haley, Austin, Lauren, and Josh leave an adult Halloween party disappointed, as there was no candy.
 They decide to get candy by trick-or-treating.
 Lauren and Josh are celebrating their engagement, but she confides in Haley that she is having second thoughts.
 They come across a bowl of bizarrely-named candies with a sign stating "one per person".
 They are confused by the names and baffled by a bar that looks like a phallus.
 They try searching online for information about the candy, but receive no results.
 When Austin reaches for a second piece of candy, a hand emerges and pulls him into the bowl, which then flies into the air and swallows the others.

 The four find themselves inside a warehouse, in what appears to be a parallel reality.
 They are stalked and chased along blood-stained corridors by Fun Size, a humanoid being wearing a candy mascot costume, who demonstrates supernatural powers.
 Fun Size sends Austin into a machine where he is chopped up.
 His body parts are coated in caramel and chocolate, then turned into more of the strange candy bars.
-Haley has her face blown off with gumballs and then stumbles into the processing machine, where she incurs the same fate as her boyfriend.
-Lauren and Josh try to escape via an air shaft which turns out to be another conveyor belt.
+Haley has her face blown off with candies and then stumbles into the processing machine, where she incurs the same fate as her boyfriend.
+Lauren and Josh try to escape via an air shaft, which turns out to be another conveyor belt.
 Lauren admits that she does not want to marry Josh as he is killed.
 Lauren escapes outside of the factory and lands on an undistinguished exterior, possibly in the segment's original space and time frame.
-She attempts to remove her wedding ring, only for Fun Size to materialize in front of her and crush her skull, killing her.
+She attempts to remove her engagement ring, only for Fun Size to materialize in front of her and crush her skull, killing her.

 A woman records her two children taking candy from Fun Size's bowl.
 The son claims to taste something metallic in his candy.
-The woman grabs the candy and sees that it is Lauren's finger, the metallic part being her wedding ring.
+The woman grabs the candy and sees that it is Lauren's finger, the metallic part being her engagement ring.
 The son admits that he took two candies, prompting the bowl to rise into the air and swallow them as the footage ends.